ratwolfzero/Chladni_Figures/README.md

 - Damping $\gamma$ is uniform; real plates have non-uniform damping.

-- Geometry is idealized square membrane.
+- Geometry is idealized unit square membrane.

 - Uses a membrane model for computational efficiency, which simplifies the physics of a true plate with bending stiffness.